tmdh/laravel-kit/README.md

 ### Windows

 [Download the setup file (.exe)](https://github.com/tmdh/laravel-kit/releases/latest) and install it.
-Updates will be installed automatically.
+Updates will be checked automatically.

 ### macOS